submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 Ingress traffic:

-* Instead of annotating every ClusterIP Service in the cluster, only exported Services will be annotated with a globalIP.
+* Instead of assigning a globalIP every ClusterIP Service in the cluster, only exported Services will be assigned a globalIP.
+Globalnet internally creates a GlobalIngressIP CR for every exported service.
 * For Headless Services, necessary ingress rules will be programmed to support connectivity to the backend Pods.
-In a Headless Service use-case, every backend Pod will be annotated with a unique globalIP as an Ingress IP.
+In a Headless Service use-case, every backend Pod will be assigned a unique globalIP as an Ingress IP.
 Clients can discover the associated globalIP using Lighthouse and can connect to the globalIP assigned to the backend pods.
 For Pods backed by Headless Services, if the user does not explicitly request a globalIP via GlobalEgressIP CRD, the same globalIP assigned to the Pods will be used for both Ingress as-well-as Egress.
 However, if user creates a GlobalEgressIP that matches the namespace, or the backend pods of Headless Service, the globalIP assigned via GlobalEgressIP takes precedence over individual Pod globalIPs as EgressIP.

 Both EgressIP as well as IngressIPs will be allocated from the same globalCIDR Pool used in the Cluster.
 Globalnet will not support an EgressIP/IngressIP that is outside of globalCIDR